Vasko Mladenov: Junior career

 He won three tournaments as a junior.
 The first one was in 2005, he defeated Plamen Avramov in Plovdiv in straight sets, final score was 6–0, 6–1.
 The second one also was in 2005, in Timișoara, he defeated Maksim Bakunin in three sets, 6–4, 4–6, 7–6(4).
 The third and final one was in 2006, in Kyiv, he won the tournament after beating Uladzimir Ignatik in three sets, 3–6, 6–3, 6–1.
 All these tournaments were played on clay court.
 In 2007, in France, he played the European Junior.
 Bulgaria was represented by Vasko, Valentin Dimov and Aleksandar Lazov, they were runners-up.

+Padel career

+After finishing his professional tennis career in 2020, Vasko moved on to padel.
+Alongside his partner Kiril Dimitrov (BUL) he achieved a total of 5 international tournament titles between 2021 and 2023.

+In 2022, Mladenov and Dimitrov took part in the Padel World Cup qualifications, there they managed to deliver the first ever padel victory (against Norway) in the history of Bulgarian padel.

+Mladenov and Dimitrov are currently known as the best padel team in Bulgaria.

+Music career

+In 2009 Mladenov starred a career in music as a rap/hip-hop performer as “Vasko”.
+The majority of his songs are in Russian, however, Vasko has released 5 songs in Bulgarian over the years.
+So far he has released 4 albums: «Сердце Солдата» (2010), «Дороги» (2012), «VNY3» (2014) and «Отражения» (2022).

+Vasko has also released multiple singles.